PlaidCloud/website/content/en/blog/_posts/2020-02-07-Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 ### Summary

-In this walk-through, we deployed a Kubernetes cluster on OpenStack VMs and integrated it with OpenStack using an external OpenStack cloud provider.
-Then on this Kubernetes cluster we deployed Cinder CSI plugin which can create Cinder volumes and expose them in Kubernetes as persistent volumes.
+In this walk-through, we deployed a PlaidCloud cluster on OpenStack VMs and integrated it with OpenStack using an external OpenStack cloud provider.
+Then on this PlaidCloud cluster we deployed Cinder CSI plugin which can create Cinder volumes and expose them in PlaidCloud as persistent volumes.